t1/deployer/docs/reference.md

 - `handler`: Alternative syntax for a single log handler name.
 Defaults to an empty list.
 - `use-parent-handlers`: Should the log handlers of the parent logger be used?
 Defaults to `true` if the `handlers` are empty, or `false`, if there _are_ log handlers.
-- `user-name`: The user name to authenticate with.
-Default is vendor specific.
-- `password`: The password to authenticate with.
-Default is vendor specific.
-- `pool:min`: The minimum number of connections to keep in the connection pool.
-Default is vendor specific.
-- `pool:initial`: The number of connections that should be opened at startup.
-Default is vendor specific.
-- `pool:max`: The maximum number of connections to keep in the connection pool.
-Default is vendor specific.
-- `pool:age`: The maximum age in seconds that an unused connection is kept in the pool.
-Default is vendor specific.
-Note that on JBoss this value is configured in minutes, so values below 60 seconds will be rounded to one minute.

-Note that the `pool` settings are nested, i.e. they share one `pool` parent tag.

 ### `data-sources`